-Our objective is working together as a team to create sensitively designed places that respect the character of our least areas, and to facilitate business activities that local areas, and to facilitate business activities that contribute towards vibrancy in our town centres and commercial areas.
+is working together as a team to create sensitively designed places that respect the character of our local areas, and to facilitate business activities that contribute towards vibrancy in our town centres and commercial areas.

-Our values that guide delivery of our service objective are adaptable, collaborative, consistent, professional, accountable, innovative.
+that guide delivery of our service objective are adaptable, collaborative, consistent, professional, accountable, innovative.